-For the 2021-2022 school year, both breakfast and lunch are free for all students.
-Breakfast is available daily in the school hallways for students to purchase and eat in the classroom.
-Cost is \$1.65 per student or \$.30 for students that qualify for a reduced rate.
-Lunch is available daily for \$2.55 per student or \$.40 for students that qualify for a reduced rate.
+For the 2022-2023 school year, breakfast is available daily in the school hallways for students to purchase and eat in the classroom.
+Cost is \$1.85 per student or \$.30 for students that qualify for a reduced rate.
+Lunch is available daily for \$2.65 per student or \$.40 for students that qualify for a reduced rate.
 Each elementary school cafeteria offers multiple choices for lunch: #1 Main Meal, #2 Salad Box, #3 Sandwich Box, #4 Hot Meal, and #5 Yo2Go.
 Students who bring their lunch to school may purchase milk and/or water in the cafeteria.
 Due to pressure buildup from carbonated beverages, students may not bring these items to school.
 Breakfast and lunch are not provided on 11:30 dismissal days.